yotam180/unique_counter/Article/Article.md

 **Performance**: The height of the tree is guaranteed to be $\Theta(\log(n))$.
 When the values range is constant, like the previous case (BST), the overall number of comparisons is $\Theta(n)$.
 When the range is $m=\Omega(n)$, the overall number of comparisons is $\Theta(n\log(n))$.

-The major difference between the two algorithms is that the worst-case graph presented in the previous section does not exist here - the red-black tree height cannot be $\Theta(n)$, and the overall number of comparisons in the algorithm will never be $\Theta(n^2)$.
+The significant difference between the two algorithms is that the worst-case graph presented in the previous section does not exist here.
+The red-black tree height cannot be $\Theta(n)$, never allowing the overall number of comparisons in the algorithm to grow to $\Theta(n^2)$.

-The following graphs depict two runs of the red-black tree algorithm, one with a small, limited range of possible values, and one with a very large range of values.
+The following graphs depict two runs of the red-black tree algorithm, one with a small, limited range of possible values and one with an extensive range of values.

 ![](Assets/red_black_graph.png)

-<center>(8.1) - Red-Black metrics graph<br/>Blue - comparisons, orange - placements</center><br/>
+<center>(8.1) - Red-Black metrics graph: Blue - comparisons, orange - placements</center>

 ![](Assets/red_black_large_range_graph.png)

-<center>(8.1) - Red-Black metrics graph, with value range $[1...1000000]<br/>Blue - comparisons, orange - placements</center><br/>
+<center>(8.1) - Red-Black metrics graph, with value range $[1...1000000]: Blue - comparisons, orange - placements</center>

 # Conclusions

-We have observed that some algorithms behave better than others in terms of asymptotic behaviour.
-We learned that some algorithms take advantage of the limited range of elements $[1...100]$.
+We have witnessed that some algorithms behave better than others in terms of asymptotic behaviour.
+We learned that some algorithms take advantage of the restricted range of elements $[1...100]$.

-However, we need to take the results from this little research with limited accountability.
-There are many metrics not measured, such as runtime, the number of dynamic allocations, the number of CPU instructions, the memory requirements...
-Also, the *very* limited range of elements in the array implied a restriction on the runtimes, and bound them to lower asymptotic limits.
-An extended version of this research should have included different ranges, different array types (truly random, sorted, k-sorted...), and different random distributions (linear, gaussian).
-All those factors may have an influence on total performance, and thus we cannot come up with real conclusions without examining those, too.
+However, we need to take the results from this succinct research with limited accountability.
+Many metrics are not measured here, such as runtime, the number of dynamic allocations, the number of CPU instructions, the memory requirements...
+Also, the array's minimal range implied a restriction on the runtimes and bound them to lower asymptotic growth rates.
+An extended version of this research should have included different ranges, different array types (truly random, sorted, k-sorted), and different random distributions (linear, Gaussian).
+All those factors may influence total performance.
+Thus, we cannot come up with factual conclusions without examining those aspects, too.

 # Raw outputs: